Global instability in the elliptic restricted three body problem: Main result and methodology

 The plan of this paper is as follows.
-In Section~\ref{Sec:Setting} we introduce the equations of the ERTBP, as well as the McGehee coordinates to be used to study the motion close to infinity.
-In Section~\ref{sectionmu0} we recall the geometry of the Kepler problem, when the mass parameter vanishes, close to the \emph{infinity manifold} and its associated separatrix.
-Next, in Section~\ref{Sec:ERTBP}, we study the transversal intersection of the invariant manifolds for the ERTBP, as well as the \emph{scattering map} associated, which depend on the \emph{Melnikov potential} of the problem, whose concrete computation is deferred to Section~\ref{EstMeliPot}.
-The global instability is proven in Section~\ref{sece0G0s}, using the computation of the Melnikov potential, and is based on the computation of \emph{two different} scattering maps, whose combination gives rise to the diffusive trajectories in the angular momentum.
+In Section~\ref{Sec:Setting} we introduce the equations of the \RPETBP, as well as the McGehee coordinates to be used to study the motion close to infinity.
+In Section~\ref{sectionmu0} we recall the geometry of the Kepler problem, i.e. when $\mu=0$, close to the \emph{parabolic infinity manifold} and its associated separatrix.
+Next, in Section~\ref{Sec:ERTBP}, we study the transversal intersection of the invariant manifolds for the \textb{\RPETBP}, as well as the \emph{scattering map} associated, which depend on the \emph{Melnikov potential} of the problem, whose detailed computation is deferred to Section~\ref{EstMeliPot}.
+The global instability is proven in Section~\ref{sece0G0s}, using the computation of the Melnikov potential, and is based on the computation of \emph{two different} scattering maps, whose combination gives rise to a heteroclinic chain of periodic orbits with increasing angular momentum and, finally to \textb{trajectories with diffusing} angular momentum.